StuartNixDev/StuartNixDev/README.md

 - 🌱 I’m currently learning the MERN stack and working on small home projects to expand my understanding

-- ⚡ Fun fact: I have worked in the Aberdeen Oil and Gas sector for 15 years
+- ⚡ Fun fact: I hold a BSc in Computing for Internet & Multimedia

 <br/>